24th July 2024

 OPERATION NIGHTINGALE / BUTSER ANCIENT FARM - PRESS LAUNCH

-On Saturday 9th October, there was a press launch for our (nearly completed) Bronze Age Roundhouse at Butser Ancient Farm
+On Saturday 9th October, there was a press launch for our (nearly completed) Bronze Age Roundhouse at Butser Ancient Farm.

 Just over a year ago, Operation Nightingale and Breaking Ground Heritage excavated the post-holes at Dunch Hill on Salisbury Plain.
 These postholes became the exact footprint and orientation that has now been replicated by our beautiful house.
 Built by Military Veterans and other incredible volunteers, this magnificent structure will be open to the public from October half-term onwards.
 An amazing team effort by everyone involved in the project.